A couple more days working on the gas tank and it's finally to a "finished" state.

 With the new column together, I need to check the clearance with the engine mounts.
 I got the engine back in and THANKFULLY everything fit just fine.
 It's definitely close, but I don't think the engine is going to shift side to side.
 In theory it'll more rotate which shouldn't interfere with the steering linkage.

 Knowing the new column would fit around the engine mounts, it was time to get the drivers end mount built.
 I'm using a 3/4" steering shaft heim joint to attach the column to the mount.
 Below is the mounting hole for that heim.
 I cut a 1" hole in the 2"x1" tubing and used some of the 1" DOM from the a-arms inside.
+I plan on adding at least one more piece to reinforce the mount.

 I also played around with placement of the turn signals and ignition switch.
 I haven't settled on anything that I like yet.